 Steve Coburn can learn a lot reflecting on the meaning of the four letter word “R-A-C-E” as in a competition to determine a winner.
 In horse racing especially (I’ve been a fan for over forty years, as a teenager worked summers on the backside as a hot walker at Monmouth Park, Oceanport, NJ; later at Apt-to-Acres, a very large, successful standard-bred breeding farm in Englishtown, NJ and been to all the Triple Crown races multiple times) there is what’s called “racing luck”.

-It happens to one degree or another in EVERY race, and whether or not Steve Coburn chooses to accept reality – racing luck played a part in yesterday’s race.
+It happens to one degree or another in EVERY race, and whether or not Steve Coburn chooses to accept reality – racing luck played a part in yesterday’s race, as you can read here.
 And it played a part in the Kentucky Derby and the Preakness too, to his and his horse’ benefit.
-(To be fair to the horse, California Chrome suffered a nasty gash above the hoof and ran behind horses, with dirt flying up in his face – a position he had never been successful in before and finishing fourth, beaten two lengths in the mile and half Belmont; still a purse money spot is a very credible performance.)
+(To be fair to the horse, California Chrome suffered a nasty gash above the hoof and ran behind horses, with dirt flying up in his face, a position he had never been successful in before and finished fourth, beaten two lengths in the mile and half Belmont; still a $100,000 4th place purse money spot is a very credible performance.)